Wzha637/335-Server-and-Client-Side-Web-API/README.md

 This is a Web API developed for **Southern Hemisphere Institute of Technology**.
 The aim of this project is for users to be able to browse the official website of Southern Hemisphere Institute of Technology.
 The project is developed from C#, MS .NET, Javascript, HTML5, CSS3, VS studio, and postman.

+## Features
+- Login/ Register
+- Guest Book to leave notes
+- Staff page with their details shown
+- Purchase of products sold.

 ## Technologies
 1. C#
 2. MS .NET Core